pyykkis/ansible-ufw-example/README.md

 ## Discussion

-In this example, ansible and vagrant is used to provision precise64 box.
+In this example, ansible and vagrant are used to provision precise64 box.
 Ansible sets up following services

 - ufw
   - `reject` as a default policy